This startup is mining the botanical world for hidden ‘supernutrients’

-Inside the San Francisco lab of a biotech startup called Brightseed, computers are analyzing thousands of compounds in tiny samples of plants and search for new samples of what it calls “supernutrients”—natural compounds that can later be harvested and added to food to help improve health.
+Inside the San Francisco lab of a biotech startup called Brightseed, computers are analyzing thousands of compounds in tiny samples of plants and searching for new samples of what it calls “supernutrients”—natural compounds that can later be harvested and added to food to help improve health.

 “We can actually translate food into medicine,” says Sofia Elizondo, cofounder and COO at Brightseed.
 “We know what it takes to grow things that are clinically proven to be more nutritious for a very specific health outcome.
 And in doing so, we hope to not only turn the healthcare paradigm on its head—to full-on prevention through what we eat—but also reinvigorate the entire supply chain.”

 The concept of food as medicine isn’t new; some doctors now write prescriptions for fruit and vegetables.
-And we already understand the power of some micronutrients (the company’s term “supernutrient” is a marketing term and has no scientific meaning) that we get from fruits and vegetables and spices: curcumin, which you get from tumeric, has been found to help with anxiety, arthritis, and muscle soreness.
+And we already understand the power of some micronutrients (the company’s term “supernutrient” is a marketing term and has no scientific meaning) that we get from fruits and vegetables and spices: Curcumin, which you get from tumeric, has been found to help with anxiety, arthritis, and muscle soreness.
 Gingerol, a compound in ginger, helps prevent nausea.
 Reservatol, found in red grapes, has antioxidant properties, among other potential benefits.

 But beyond a basic understanding of what makes some foods healthy, relatively little is known about most of the edible plant kingdom.
 The company aims to quickly expand knowledge at a time when a poor diet is now the world’s leading risk factor for premature death.
 While Big Pharma spends billions each year on R&D for new drugs, the startup wants to use similarly advanced tech to find nutrients that can be used as preventative medicine by the food industry.

-Note: Correction: The caption on the photo previously misidentified Sasha Marks.
-We regret the error.